 The chicory plant (Cichorium intybus) is a hardy perennial with purplish-blue flowers that open and close at the same time each day.
 The flowers and leaves are used in herbal tonics and for foods like salads, vinegar and even cooked like spinach.
-It is the roots of the chicory plant that are ground and made into powder to blend and mix with coffee.
+It is the roots of the chicory plant that are ground and made into the powder to blend and mix with coffee.
 When the root is roasted it has the same aroma as coffee.
-However, the biggest advantage is that chicory does not contain any caffeine at all but resembles coffee in all other ways, Chicory can also be taken alone because it has a semi-sweet and rich caramel flavour which tastes very pleasant.
+However, the biggest advantage is that chicory does not contain any caffeine at all but resembles coffee in all other ways, Chicory can also be taken alone because it has a semi-sweet and rich caramel flavor which tastes very pleasant.

 FSSAI definition and standards for chicory

 Chicory is the roasted chicory powder obtained by roasting and grinding of the cleaned and dried roots of chicorium intybus Lin with or without the addition of edible fats and oils or sugar, like glucose or sucrose in proportion not exceeding 2.0 percent by weight in aggregate.
 It must be clean and free from dirt, extraneous matter, and contain no artificial coloring and flavoring agents.